A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond

 The authors of \cite{plekhanov2022variational} claim that VQAE can be more efficient than classical MC sampling.
 Achieving this means finding a variational circuit such that $\beta <1$.
-On a negative note, VQAE suffers from all the usual problems of VQA, such as the barren plateau problem and the difficulty of training them \cite{bittel2021training}.
-Furthermore, in the presence of biased noise \cite{kungurtsev2022iteration}, a characteristic evident in near-term quantum devices, the asymptotic rate of convergence of VQAs is unaffected, but, unfortunately, the level of bias affects negatively the constant term therein as well as the asymptotic distance to stationarity.
-This raises concerns about the applicability of VQAE for obtaining a practical (quantum) advantage for Monte Carlo simulations.
+On a negative note, VQAE suffers from all the usual problems of VQA, such as the barren plateau problem, the fact they are \textbf{NP}-hard to train \cite{bittel2021training}.
+Later, it was shown that to reach a prescribed target expectation value is \textbf{QCMA}-hard \cite{bittel2022optimizing}, and later it has been conjectured that VQAs are undecidable.
+Furthermore, in the presence of biased noise \cite{kungurtsev2024iteration}, a characteristic evident in near-term quantum devices, the asymptotic rate of convergence of VQAs is not affected, but unfortunately, the level of bias negatively affects the constant term therein as well as the asymptotic distance to stationarity.
+This raises concerns about the applicability of VQAE for obtaining a practical (quantum) advantage in Monte Carlo simulations.